RossiFire/next-seo-starter/README.md

   }
 }
 ```
-here you'll need to edit title, description and adding keywords. _title_ is an object containing the templace prefix inherited by sub-routes.
+I suggest you to edit title, description and keywords, based on your needs.
+The _title_ is an object containing the template prefix inherited by sub-routes.
 So than in the other pages you can just set the relavite title

 ```typescript
 // e.g. app/(routes)/contact/layout.tsx